Creativity at Work

 The Bolick family has been crafting traditional pottery for generations.
 Lula Bolick brings her family’s heritage craft from Seagrove, NC to blend with the influence of the Blue Ridge Mountains.
 She taught the craft to her husband, Glenn, and later to her daughter and son-in-law, Janet and Michael Calhoun.
 The Bolicks and Calhouns still mix their own clay in a process that comes from Lula’s family.
 Their gallery shop in downtown Blowing Rock holds shapes and glazes that tell the family’s history, including striking Owens Red pieces.
 Janet is often in the shop, and she can tell you everything you ever want to know about clays and glazes, and her family’s work.
 Their studio is located just outside town, where two heritage events are held each year.
 The old wood-fired kiln is lit for the events, in a process rarely used nowadays.
 Collector-worthy items from that kiln are available at both events.
 The shop is found at 1155 Main Street in Blowing Rock, and the studio is just 3 miles from town at 4443 Bolick Road.

 Art and science come together in an engaging way at McCoy Minerals.
 This unique destination is more than a jewelry shop.
 You can also find an incredible array of rare gemstones, mineral specimens, fossils.
 Plus, a workshop tucked into a corner where the staff cuts and sets various stones, complete with two viewing windows!
 You can watch them work at times, and even bring rough gems and stones to be cut for jewelry or display.
 They also create custom jewelry.
 You may know the McCoy family from their local gem-mining business, Doc’s Rocks, an education-based experience where geology is a clear passion.
-Randy “Doc” McCoy is a geologist and lapidary expert, and he (and any member of the staff) is always happy to chat about gemstones, rocks, or fossils, and has a wealth of knowledge to share.
+Randy “Doc” McCoy is a geology and lapidary expert, and he (and any member of the staff) is always happy to chat about gemstones, rocks, or fossils, and has a wealth of knowledge to share.
 McCoy Minerals is located at 537 Main Street.

 The Martin House Gallery features weekly live stream feeds of gallery-represented artists at work.
 Watch creators from all across the US from inside the gallery, and view some of their works on display.
 It’s a great way to connect with the artists and ask them about their work.
 They can chat about their pieces in the gallery, or their current projects.
 The gallery is upstairs in the Martin House at 1098 Main Street.

 The Southern Highland Craft Guild has a shop inside Flat Top Manor, the historic home of Moses and Bertha Cone.
 Members of the Guild are juried for admittance and create works of the highest expertise in their respective crafts.
 In the shop, find handcrafted jewelry, pottery, textiles, baskets, and more.
 Each summer into fall, visitors can enjoy demonstrations by Guild artists, right on the front porch.
 Located on the Blue Ridge Parkway, the house overlooks the town of Blowing Rock.
 Visit at milepost 294 on the Blue Ridge Parkway.
-The house is currently being restored to its historic beauty.
-The house and the shop open for the 2021 season on April 15.

 Don’t miss these artist & maker events!

 The Blowing Rock Plein Air Festival invites painters to explore Blowing Rock and the surrounding Blue Ridge beauty with their paintbrushes.
 For four days, event participants set up their easels all over town and the Blue Ridge Parkway.
 Artists will display their work at the “Wet Paint” Art Show & Sale on the last day, a fantastic place to see all the work together.
 You can also meet the artists and ask about their work at the Show & Sale.
 During the festival, spotting a painter along Main Street or at a Parkway overlook can be lots of fun for observers.
 Several artists are happy to speak with polite observers, and don’t mind an interested audience.
-The 2021 Plein Air Festival is August 18-21.